-Environment are unavoidable but acceptable after balancing the economic, legal, social, technological, or other benefits of the Project to the Tribe and the surrounding community, against its unavoidable environmental risks.
-If the specific economic, legal, social, technological, or other benefits of a Project outweigh the unavoidable Significant Effects on the Off-Reservation Environment, the Report and Decision shall be considered acceptable if:
+- (j) Within twenty (20) days after it is finalized, notice of availability of the Report and Decision shall be published at least one (1) time in a newspaper of general circulation in the area of the Project and a copy of the Report and Decision shall be published on the Tribe's website, if any, and submitted to the State Clearinghouse, the State Gaming Agency, the California Department of Justice, Office of the Attorney General, the Board, and if subdivision (g) applies, Caltrans. - (k) The Report and Decision may include a determination by the Tribe that some unmitigated Significant Effects on the Off-Reservation Environment are unavoidable but acceptable after balancing the economic, legal, social, technological, or other benefits of the Project to the Tribe and the surrounding community, against its unavoidable environmental risks.
+If the Tribe determines that the specific economic, legal, social, technological, or other benefits of a Project outweigh the unavoidable Significant Effects on the Off-Reservation Environment, the Report and Decision shall be considered acceptable if: - (1) The Report and Decision identifies the specific overriding economic, legal, social, technological or other consideration(s) at issue; - (2) The Tribe's determination that the unavoidable Significant Effects on the Off-Reservation Environment are outweighed by the overriding consideration(s) is supported by substantial evidence in the record upon which the Report and Decision is based; - (3) The Report and Decision requires or incorporates into the Project changes or alterations, if any, that would significantly lessen the unavoidable Significant Effects on the Off-Reservation Environment; - (4) The Report and Decision identifies mitigation measures that the Tribe has determined are feasible and that the Tribe has made a binding commitment to adopt and implement; and

-- (1) The Report and Decision identifies the specific overriding economic, legal, social, technological or other consideration(s) at issue; - (2) The determination that the unavoidable Significant Effects on the Off-Reservation Environment are outweighed by the overriding consideration(s) is supported by substantial evidence in the record upon which the Report and Decision is based; - (3) Alternative means, if feasible, to address the unavoidable Significant Effects on the Off-Reservation Environment to the community adversely affected by those effects have been adopted and implemented; and - (4) All other mitigation measures identified in the TEID that are feasible are adopted and implemented.
+(5) A monitoring and reporting program designed to ensure that the mitigation measures will be implemented and adopted.

-If the State disputes the propriety of a determination of infeasibility made under this subdivision, the dispute shall be resolved using the dispute resolution procedures set forth in section 11.10.
+If the State disputes the propriety of a determination of infeasibility made under this subdivision, the State shall give notice of such dispute within ninety (90) days of receipt of the Report and Decision, and the Tribe and the State shall meet within thirty (30) days after the Tribe receives the State's written objections to resolve the issue.
+If after the meeting the State and Tribe cannot come to agreement regarding the determination of infeasibility, the matter shall be resolved using the dispute resolution procedures set forth in section 11.10.